BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-unittesting.md

 To run these tests, click the `Testing` toolbar menu icon on the left side of your screen.
 Click `Configure Tests`.
 Choose the `unittest` option, the `root directory (.)` option, and the `test_*` option: this tells Visual Studio to use the correct unit testing framework library, and what file(s) contain your test cases.

+On the left side of your screen, you should see your unit test file.
+There is a little run button near the top of this pane: click this and it will run your tests and report any differences in the result.
+If your tests fail, you'll be able to see what values your function actually returned for those tests, and adjust your code accordingly.
+Re-run your tests until they pass!

 To get full credit for this part of the assignment, **you must create enough unit tests so that every block of code you write is covered by at least one test**.
 In other words, every `if` and `else` statement should be tested by at least one of your test cases, so create a test function with sample values that exercise every part of your code.

 If there is a `testMain` test, you can remove that.
 It is only necessary to test the `computeAssistance` function, since `main` just obtains user input and then passes them to the `computeAssistance` function.
 So these tests automatically run your function for you without asking for input!
 That is why we added the `if __name__ == "__main__"` and `def main()` function code snippets to your code earlier: this makes sure that the unit test framework doesn't run this code and ask you to input income and children values manually!